CreativeDevelopments/CDCommands/README.md

     name: 'ping',
     aliases: ['pong'], // Optional
     description: 'Tells you the bots ping',
-    details: 'More information', //This will be displayed when doing {prefix}help <Command Name>
+    details: 'More information', // This will be displayed when doing {prefix}help <Command Name>
     minArgs: 0,
     maxArgs: 0, // Use Infinity for infinite
     usage: '{prefix}ping',